awslabs/ssosync/README.md

 > you can also use the `--google-credentials` parameter to explicitly specify the file with the service credentials.
 Please, keep this file safe, or store it in the AWS Secrets Manager

-In the domain-wide delegation for the Admin API, you have to specificy the following scopes for user.
+In the domain-wide delegation for the Admin API, you have to specificy the following scopes for the user.

 `https://www.googleapis.com/auth/admin.directory.group.readonly,https://www.googleapis.com/auth/admin.directory.group.member.readonly,https://www.googleapis.com/auth/admin.directory.user.readonly`